 Overall, the Lexar reader easily meets all three requirements I consider before making a purchase.
-While I have purchased designs in the past which only met two of these three areas, it is nice to see a product which can finally meet and exceed all three areas I look for in a card reader.
-This new model is clearly superior to any previous designs and this includes other companies designs.
+While I have purchased designs in the past that only met two of these three areas, it is nice to see a product that can finally meet and exceed all three areas I look for in a card reader.
+This new model is clearly superior to any previous designs and this includes other companies’ designs.

 For performance testing, a 16GB Patriot LX Series SDHC Class 10 card and an 8GB Lexar Professional 600x CompactFlash Card were used.
 For comparative purposes, a USB 2.0 Sandisk ImageMate card reader and a USB 2.0 Kingston 19 in 1 card reader were also used.

 As you can see, when it comes to SD cards, the difference between a very good USB 2.0 reader and this USB 3.0 reader is negligible.
 A difference would only appear if you were to use the new and ultra expensive SD UHS-I class cards.
 Even here, the difference would have only been 5 or 6MB/s.